Licensed Behavioral Therapist Info

 |Licensure and/or Certification||Licensure requirements vary by state; voluntary certification is available|

 |Experience||1-3 years of experience|

-|Key Skills||Listening, social perceptiveness, critical-thinking and complex problem-solving skills****|
+|Key Skills||Listening, social perceptiveness, critical-thinking, and complex problem-solving skills|

 Step 1: Earn a Bachelor's Degree

 Earning a bachelor's degree in a health, human services or science field, such as psychology or social work, could be beneficial to advancing into graduate studies.
-Typical undergraduate programs in this field can help familiarize students in various principles of cognitive, clinical and occupational aspects of the field.
-A bachelor's degree program in psychology could include core classes, electives or research opportunities in behavioral, marriage and family or occupational therapy.
+Typical undergraduate programs in this field can help familiarize students in various principles of cognitive, clinical, and occupational aspects of the field.
+A bachelor's degree program in psychology could include core classes, electives, or research opportunities in behavioral, marriage and family, or occupational therapy.

-- Consider training options.
+It's also important at this step to consider training options.
 According to the ABCT, training for behavioral therapists can vary.
 For example, counselors may only need to consider graduate programs, while psychologists who deal with behavioral therapy will be more interested in doctoral programs.
 Students should consider these options to confirm that their undergraduate studies fully prepare them for additional study.

 Step 2: Attain a Graduate Degree